stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-Next we populate the descriptor for the instance, which only consists of the application details for the moment:
+Next the instance descriptor is populated, which consists only of the application details for the moment:

 ```java
 var info = new VkInstanceCreateInfo();